jennineliu/compliance-assistant-demo/README.md

 ## Overview

-Border Compliance Assistant helps travelers understand whether items in their luggage are:
+Compliance Assistant helps travelers understand whether items in their luggage are:

 - ✅ Allowed
 - ⚠️ Require declaration